 Soon, the “old fashioned” way of making cocktails came back into fashion, featuring just spirits, bitters, water, and sugar.
 A barkeep from Chicago mentioned that the most popular base spirit in the Old Fashioned of the 1870s was whiskey (albeit rye at the time, rather than bourbon).
 But the name “Old Fashioned” as a proper noun hadn’t yet entered the common vernacular.
 For that, we can credit Louisville, Kentucky’s gentleman’s club, the Pendennis Club, founded in 1881.
 A bartender in the city devised the delicious concoction to consist of lots of bourbon, a little water and sugar, and a hint of bitters and orange.
 James E. Pepper, a well-known whiskey distiller of the day, transported this newly named “Old Fashioned” cocktail to New York City’s Waldorf-Astoria Hotel, and the rest is history.

 In 2015, Louisville even named the Old Fashioned as its City Cocktail, creating a two-week celebration of the drink in its annual “Old Fashioned Fortnight”.
 How many other boozy drinks can claim to be the cocktail representing an entire city?

 But an Old Fashioned is more than just the spirited sum of sugar, water, bourbon, bitters, and a stale bar garnish like a desiccated orange peel or canned cherry.
 There is an art to the Old Fashioned that requires balance and imagination.
-To that end, we here at ASW Distillery have experimented with numerous variations on the Old Fashioned theme over the years, one of which we finally got to unveil to guests in 2017.
+To that end, we here at ASW Distillery have experimented with numerous variations on the Old Fashioned theme over the years, three of which we finally got to unveil to guests in 2017.